As robots take over warehousing, workers pushed to adapt

 “When you’re out there, and you can hear them moving around, but you can’t see them, it’s like, ‘Where are they going to come from?’,” she said.
 “It’s a little nerve-racking at first.”

-Amazon and its rivals are increasingly requiring warehouse employees to get used to working with robots.
+Amazon is increasingly requiring warehouse employees to get used to working with robots.
 The company now has more than 200,000 robotic vehicles it calls “drives” that are moving goods through its delivery-fulfilmentcentres around the U.S. That’s double the number it had last year and up from 15,000 units in 2014.

-Its rivals have taken notice, and many are adding their own robots in a race to speed up productivity and bring down costs.
+Its rivals have taken notice.
+Many are adding their own robots in a race to speed up productivity and bring down costs.

 Without these fast-moving pods, robotic arms and other forms of warehouse automation, retailers say they wouldn’t be able to fulfil consumer demand for packages that can land on doorsteps the day after you order them online.

-But while fears that robots will replace human workers haven’t come to fruition, there are growing concerns that keeping up with the pace of the latest artificial intelligence technology is taking a toll on human workers’ health, safety and morale.
+But while fears of fully automated warehouses haven’t come to fruition, there are growing concerns that keeping up with the pace of the latest technology is taking a toll on human workers’ health, safety and morale.

 Much of the boom in warehouse robotics has its roots in Amazon’s $775 million purchase of Massachusetts startup Kiva Systems in 2012.
 The tech giant re-branded it as Amazon Robotics and transformed it into an in-house laboratory that for seven years has been designing and building Amazon’s robot armada.